EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 - erri120 & jdsmith2816 - Repository template
 - Halgari and everyone on the WJ Team
 - Noggog and Halgari for making the large variety in weapons and Armor possible, by making the Mutagen Framework and the 1st iteration of the RPG Loot patcher respectively.
-- The team behind the Artistic Skyrim Overhaul that inspired me to make this because of it's very distinctive unique style.
+- The team behind the Artistic Skyrim Overhaul for inspiring me to make this because of its very distinctive unique style.
 - Kanjs for reviving the spirit of art-driven Skyrim Texture Overhauls.
 - Nem aka.
 Eggy aka.
 Osmosis-Wrench and JanuarySnow for both helping me make some custom edits to a few mods used in this list.
 - ALL the mod authors that made the mods featured in this list.